Unity-Technologies/ml-agents/docs/Migrating.md

+# Migrating from ML-Agents v0.3 to ML-Agents v0.4

+## Unity API
+ * `using MLAgents;` needs to be added in all of the C# scripts that uses ML-Agents.

-# Migrating to ML-Agents v0.3
+# Migrating from ML-Agents v0.2 to ML-Agents v0.3

 There are a large number of new features and improvements in ML-Agents v0.3 which change both the training process and Unity API in ways which will cause incompatibilities with environments made using older versions.
 This page is designed to highlight those changes for users familiar with v0.1 or v0.2 in order to ensure a smooth transition.